 12.4.
 Anti Wrinkle Injections The reduced price for Anti Wrinkle injections does NOT include a top up appointment.
 If unsatisfactory results have occurred, models should contact us to arrange for a nurse practitioner to assess the results and decide if further services by way of a top up are required.
 If it is, this will be of no additional charge.
 Our decision in this regard is final and in our absolute and sole discretion.

 13. OTHER IMPORTANT INFORMATION

 13.1.
-Copyright: Please note that all training manuals, materials, pictures, videos or any website content and anything you receive from us is the sole property of The Academy of Beauty and Aesthetics Ltd. You must not attempt to copy or use without our consent or share any part of our material with a third party otherwise you may be liable for breach of these terms and/or copyright infringement.
+Copyright: Please note that all training manuals, materials, pictures, videos or any website content and anything you receive from us is the sole property of TABA UK Academy Ltd. You must not attempt to copy or use without our consent or share any part of our material with a third party otherwise you may be liable for breach of these terms and/or copyright infringement.

 13.2.
 Social Media Policy.
 You must not publish nor share our training manuals, materials, pictures or videos on any of your social media pages without our prior written consent.